Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 by Jan

-Located directly opposite Hampton Court Palace in East Molesey, Surrey, Bushy Park is an ideal London attraction if you are visiting Henry VIII’s magnificent Tudor castle.
+Bushy Park is one of the best attractions near Hampton Court Palace, Henry VIII’s magnificent Tudor castle.
+In fact, it is directly opposite Hampton Court, so one of the best things to do after a visit here.
 However, this nature reserve is also one of the most beautiful open spaces in Greater London and definitely worth a day out in its own right.

 Visit the Diana Fountain